What are you looking for?

 Protect Your Documents, Cards, and Cash

-When travelling solo, you need to be extra mindful of your possessions and keeping your overall wits about you.
+When travelling solo, you need to be extra mindful of your possessions and keep your overall wits about you.
 No matter where in the world you decide to travel, keep these tips in mind:

 • Be mindful of pickpocketing and theft in crowded areas and tourist hotspots.